Crash claims the life of driver in Hancock County

-HANCOCK COUNTY, Ms. (WGNO) — A car crash claimed the life of a 28-year-old man on Saturday, July 15.
+HANCOCK COUNTY, Miss.
+(WGNO) — A car crash in Mississippi claimed the life of a 28-year-old man on Saturday, July 15.

 Officials with the Mississippi Highway Patrol said the crash happened around 11:00 a.m. on Interstate 10 in Hancock County.